learn-co-curriculum/react-hooks-forms-submit/README.md

   a prop.
 - `setFirstName("")`: if we want to clear the input fields, all we need to do is set state!
 In a traditional JavaScript form, you might do something like `event.target.reset()` to clear out the form fields.
-Here, we need to ensure that our component state matches what the user sees in the form.
-By setting state to an empty string, we're keeping our React component state in sync with what the user sees on the page.
+Here, because we are using controlled inputs, setting state to an empty string clears out the values from the input fields once the data has been submitted.

 You can contrast this to handling an _uncontrolled_ form being submitted, in which case you would need to access the input fields from the DOM instead